Background and History of the Pesticides Program

 Montana Department of Agriculture: Leonard Berry or Ron Ahlgran 406-444-5400

 RUPs require special care to avoid harming human health and the environment.
-In accordance with the requirements in 40 CFR § 171, RUPs can only be sold to or used by pesticide applicators who are specially certified, or to persons under the direct supervision of a certified applicator.
+Under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), RUPs can only be used by pesticide applicators who are specially certified or, when allowable, by persons under their direct supervision.
 RUPs can only be used in areas where EPA has explicitly approved or implemented an applicator certification plan for that state, tribe, or federal agency.

-Any person who uses RUPs within Indian country under the EPA Plan needs a federal certification from EPA.
-Additionally, some tribes may choose to further restrict or prohibit the use of RUPs in their areas through the implementation of tribal codes, laws, regulations, or other applicable requirements.
-The EPA Plan does not supersede such tribal requirements.
-Applicators of RUPs in Indian country should take steps to determine if there are additional tribal requirements they must follow.
+Any person who uses or supervises the use of RUPs within the areas of Indian country covered by the EPA Plan needs a federal certification from EPA.
+Additionally, some Tribes may have further restrictions or prohibit the use of RUPs.
+The EPA Plan does not supersede such Tribal codes, laws, regulations, or other applicable requirements.
+Applicators of RUPs in Indian country should contact the Tribe to learn more about their requirements.

-Applicators interested in attending the two-day,12-hour course should express interest by emailing This email address is being protected from spambots.
-You need JavaScript enabled to view it. by Monday, February 6, 2023.
+Applicators interested in attending the two-day, 12-hour course should express interest by emailing This email address is being protected from spambots.
+You need JavaScript enabled to view it. by Monday, May 6, 2024.